heartforit/di4win/README.md

 =====
 **Introduction:**

-****DI Container**** is, as the name implies, yet another dependency injection container for node.js It helps by its nature to increase code quality, maintainability and performance (reduce memory usage)
+****DI Container**** is, as the name implies, yet another dependency injection container for node.js.
+It helps by its nature to increase **code quality**, **maintainability** and **performance (reduce memory usage**

 **Problem:**
-* Code is hard to replace if code base grows over certain levels / class numbers
+* Code is hard to replace if the code base grows over certain levels / class numbers
 * Imports start to get a mess and refactoring and reading codes takes more and more time (boilerplate)
 * Specific parts of the software have to wait for others, manuel synchronisation gets unreadable and hard testable
 * Constructors and functions should wait for async processes, before be initialised (no async constructors in nodejs)
 * Patterns like factory and singleton get repeated over and over again
-* Testing specific aspects of the software gets more hard, because more and more mock code is needed to define simple instances
+* Testing specific aspects of the software gets challenging over time, because more and more mock code is needed to define simple instances
 * Overall complexity by direct links reduces chances to decommission part of the software

 **Motivation:**